-The equality and inclusion link governor is Rebecca Harle.
+The equality and inclusion link governor is Mrs Rebecca Harle.
 They will:

-- Meet with the designated member of staff for equality annually, and other relevant staff members, to discuss any issues and how these are being addressed. - Ensure they are familiar with all relevant legislation and the contents of this document. - Attend appropriate equality and diversity training. - Report back to the full governing body regarding any issues.
+- Meet with the designated member of staff for equality annually, and other relevant staff members, to discuss any issues and how these are being addressed. - Ensure they are familiar with all relevant legislation and the contents of this document. - Attend appropriate equality and diversity training. - Report back to the full governing body regarding any issues or appropriate updates.